agentheath/portfolio/writing/mattermost/index.md

 ## Overview

-Mattermost is an open-source, externally-hosted messaging platform modeled after Slack, both in terms of UI as well as functionality.
+Mattermost is an open-source, externally hosted messaging platform modeled after Slack in both UI and functionality.
 Mattermost offers a mature platform for self-hosting, resiliency in case of internal infrastructure failures or outages, and a near-zero configuration setup with simple-to-use clients for web and mobile devices.

 Since Mattermost is externally hosted and largely independent of our production technology and infrastructure, it's an essential communications resource during outages.
-Users can communicate with each other privately or in easily-created public or private group chats called *channels*.
+Users can communicate with each other privately or in easily created public or private group chats called *channels*.

 ### Who is Mattermost for?